PlayingIO/playingio.github.io/docs/metric.md

 > The simplest form of metrics, they are found in most games.
 They are just a numerical value which increases/decreases when players perform actions.
 They are used to keep track of player progress.

-Points can be given to a player by performing an action, a task in a process or by executing custom rules.
+Points can be given to a player by performing an action, a task in a mission or by executing custom rules.

 Point metrics can be used to create leaderboards.
 You can also model level systems by combining a point metric and a state metric in a level rule.